dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2019-11-10-Dissolving-A-Drop-In-The-Ocean.md

 header:
      teaser: /assets/images/wiapost/5111-Dissolving-A-Drop-In-The-Ocean.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Dissolving A Drop In The Ocean](/assets/images/wiapost/5111-Dissolving-A-Drop-In-The-Ocean.jpg)

-## Dissolving A Drop In The Ocean
+# Dissolving A Drop In The Ocean

 Some drops are hard as stone
 It takes millions of years to make